riyamhatre/risknet/README.md

 0.0.1: Ran into problems with installing pytest-cov 0.0.2: Got error:
 `ERROR: Could not find a version that satisfies the requirement dask[complete] (from risknet) (from versions: none) ERROR: No matching distribution found for dask[complete]`
-0.0.3: Tried moving dask into [options.extras_require] not install_requires
+0.0.3: Tried moving dask into [options.extras_require] not install_requires.
+Got error for flake8
+0.0.4: Commented out more packages.
+Got error: `error: package directory 'lib3/yaml' does not exist` and `metadata-generation-failed`.
+0.0.5: Moved types-YAML into options, still get `'lib3/yaml does not exist'` error :/